Highlights from the Ratings and Financial Report for BP p.l.c. (BP)

 BP p.l.c.
-(NYSE:BP) went up by 1.98% from its latest closing price compared to the recent 1-year high of $30.29.
-The company’s stock price has collected -3.27% of loss in the last five trading sessions.
-Press Release reported on 11/04/21 that Capital Product Partners L.P.
-Announces Third Quarter 2021 Financial Results
+(NYSE:BP) went down by -0.11% from its latest closing price compared to the recent 1-year high of $30.29.
+The company’s stock price has collected -1.69% of loss in the last five trading sessions.
+Press Release reported on 11/11/21 that American Noble Gas Announces New Advisory Board with World Class Helium and Other Noble Gas Industry Expertise

 Is It Worth Investing in BP p.l.c.
 (NYSE :BP) Right Now?

 BP p.l.c.
-(NYSE:BP) scored a price-to-earnings ratio above its average ratio, recording 14.40 x from its present earnings ratio.
+(NYSE:BP) scored a price-to-earnings ratio above its average ratio, recording 14.16 x from its present earnings ratio.
 Plus, the 36-month beta value for BP is at 0.85.
-Opinions of the stock are interesting as 13 analysts out of 31 who provided ratings for BP p.l.c. declared the stock was a “buy,” while 4 rated the stock as “overweight,” 11 rated it as “hold,” and 0 as “sell.”

 3 Tiny Stocks Primed to Explode The world's greatest investor — Warren Buffett — has a simple formula for making big money in the markets.
 He buys up valuable assets when they are very cheap.
 For stock market investors that means buying up cheap small cap stocks like these with huge upside potential.